 - 1. New land divisions shall be prohibited. - 2.
 New multifamily dwellings shall be prohibited. - 3.
-Any new dwelling within the SMA Residential land use designation shall be on a parcel at least 40 acres in size. - 4.
-Existing uses of dwelling units in Rowena Dell will continue as allowed in Chapter 7-General Policies and Guidelines, Existing Uses and Discontinued Uses. - 5.
+Any new dwelling within the SMA Residential land use designation shall be on a parcel at least 40 acres in size.
+(Added: U.S. Sec.
+Ag. concurrence 7/1/11) - 4.
+Existing uses of dwelling units in Rowena Dell will continue as allowed in Chapter 7 General Policies and Guidelines, Existing Uses and Discontinued Uses.
+(Revised: U.S. Sec.
+Ag. concurrence 7/1/11) - 5.
 At Latourell, contiguous lots under the same ownership as of November 17, 1986, are considered consolidated into a single parcel.
-Splitting of these consolidated parcels, including lot line adjustment, shall be prohibited. - New structures shall not adversely affect scenic, cultural, recreation, or natural resources. - 7.
+Splitting of these consolidated parcels, including lot line adjustment, shall be prohibited. - 6.
+New structures shall not adversely affect scenic, cultural, recreation, or natural resources. - 7.
 All National Forest System lands shall be subject to the laws and regulations pertaining to the National Forest system, including the National Environmental Policy Act (NEPA), the Mt.
 Hood National Forest Land and Resource Management Plan, and the Gifford Pinchot National Forest Land and Resource Management Plan, as amended by the Northwest Forest Plan.
 The most protective standards of the National Scenic Area Management Plan or the respective Forest Land and Resource Management Plans (as amended by the Northwest Forest Plan) shall apply to National Forest System lands.

-The uses listed in "Uses Allowed Outright, All Land Use Designations, Except Open Space and Agriculture-Special" (Part II, Chapter 7: General Policies and Guidelines) are allowed without review on lands designated Residential.
+1. The uses listed in "Uses Allowed Outright, All Land Use Designations, Except Open Space and Agriculture-Special" (Part II, Chapter 7: General Policies and Guidelines) are allowed without review on lands designated Residential.

-The uses listed in "Expedited Development Review Process" (Part II, Chapter 7: General Policies and Guidelines) are allowed with review through the expedited development review process on lands designated Residential.
+1. The uses listed in "Expedited Development Review Process" (Part II, Chapter 7: General Policies and Guidelines) are allowed with review through the expedited development review process on lands designated Residential.